ucdavis-bioinformatics/proc10xG/README.md

 format where read 2 follows read 1 in a single file, this faciliates streaming.

 #### additional output to standard error, when verbose is on
+When verbose option is turned on (default),

+Upon opending a file
+FILES	reads1_filename	read2_filnames

+Upon completion of writing to a file
+FILES	Wrote N reads to output

-When verbose option is turned on (default), after every 250,000 reads and the final read the following is printed to stdout
+after every 250,000 reads and the final read the following is printed to stdout
 READS	reads analyzed:X|reads/sec:X|barcodes:X|median_reads/barcode:X

 detailing the applications progress